-not agree well with the observations [Hoffmann et al., 2000].
+In contrast to observational studies, isotope-incorporated atmospheric general circulation models (AGCM) (Joussaume et al., 1984, Jouzel et al., 1987; Hoffmann et al., 1998; Mathieu et al., 2002; Noone and Simmonds, 2002; Schmidt et al., 2005; Lee et al., 2007) provide a more physical approach to understanding isotope distributions since they combine physical process associated with the change in isotope ratio with the dynamic and moist thermodynamic processes of the atmosphere.
+These models simulate the three-dimensional structure of vapor isotope distribution with explicit consideration of complex phase changes of water associated with the moist physical processes in the global atmosphere.
+The resulting simulations show good agreement with climatological distribution of precipitation isotopes, but their temporal variability does not agree well with the observations (Hoffmann et al., 2000).
 The reason for this poor isotope simulation is partly due to the inferior representation of atmospheric circulation by the AGCMs forced only by the observed sea surface temperature, and is also associated with the AGCMs' ability to simulate variability in the hydrologic cycle.

-[5] Yoshimura et al. [2003, 2004] successfully reproduced the daily to interannual variations of precipitation isotopes over the globe using a simpler model in which the observed circulation was prescribed from atmospheric Reanalysis.
-They concluded that the isotopes can be used to evaluate the atmospheric moisture transport in models and that the isotopic AGCMs would be capable of simulating day-to-day isotopic variations in precipitation more accurately if the large-scale circulation fields are more accurately simulated.
+Yoshimura et al. (2003; 2004) successfully reproduced the daily to interannual variations of precipitation isotopes over the globe using a simpler model in which the observed circulation was prescribed from atmospheric Reanalysis.
+They concluded that the isotopes can be used to evaluate the atmospheric moisture transport in models and that the isotopic AGCMs would be capable of simulating day-to-day isotopic variations in precipitation more accurately if the large scale circulation fields are more accurately simulated.
 This finding also indicates that by constraining the isotopic fields the simulation of water vapor transport can be improved, but this issue leaves for future studies.
-Furthermore, vapor isotopes observed by satellites quantified the re-evaporation of tropical rainfall [Worden et al., 2007], and the isotope simulations clarified that there is a need for evaporation of rain to remoisten the lower troposphere in AGCMs [Noone, 2003].
+Furthermore, vapor isotopes observed by satellites quantified the re-evaporation of tropical rainfall (Worden et al., 2007), and the isotope simulations clarified that there is a need for evaporation of rain to remoisten the lower troposphere in AGCMs (Noone, 2003).

-[6] Recently, Yoshimura and Kanamitsu [2008] used a spectral nudging technique for global downscaling of global Reanalysis.
-In this method, small-scale detail is generated by the high-resolution global model, whose large-scale circulations is constrained by the coarse resolution global atmospheric Reanalysis.
+Recently, Yoshimura and Kanamitsu (2008) used a spectral nudging technique for global downscaling of global Reanalysis.
+In this method, small scale detail is generated by the high resolution global model, whose large scale circulations is constrained by the coarse resolution global atmospheric Reanalysis.
 The technique can be regarded as an economical alternative to computationally demanding high-resolution data assimilation.
-In this current study we apply the global spectral nudging technique not for a downscaling purpose, but for providing dynamical constraints to the water isotope circulations.
-It is expected that multidecadal and three dimensional distributions of isotopic species that are consistent with observed atmospheric circulation can be obtained.
-We used version of the Scripps global spectral model with water isotopes-incorporated (IsoGSM), which was newly developed from the up-to-date version of the Scripps Experimental Climate Prediction Center's (ECPC) GSM [Kanamitsu et al., 2002a].
-As an atmospheric analysis, the National Centers for Environmental Prediction (NCEP)/Department of Energy (DOE) Reanalysis 2 (R2) [Kanamitsu et al., 2002b] was used to constrain the meteorology.
+In this study we apply the global spectral nudging technique not for a downscaling purpose, but for providing dynamical constraints to the water isotope circulations.
+With this method, it is expected that multi-decadal and three dimensional distributions of isotopic species that are consistent with observed atmospheric circulation can be obtained.
+We used version of the Scripps global spectral model with water isotopes-incorporated (IsoGSM), which was newly developed from the up-to-date version of the Scripps Experimental Climate Prediction Center's (ECPC) GSM (Kanamitsu et al., 2002a).
+As an atmospheric analysis, the National Centers for Environmental Prediction (NCEP) / Department of Energy (DOE) Reanalysis 2 (R2; Kanamitsu et al., 2002b) is used to constrain the meteorology.